top of page

 CONCLUSION

 I am yet to find any evidence that proves any of the above 22 points to be false, but I'm of course open to that being a potential and I have no doubt my understanding will refine and deepen with time as I continue to investigate.
-I dont believe this is confirmation bias ( although I suppose everyone thinks that lol) I am genuinely only interested in the truth, reducing suffering and understanding the design so that I can discover and express the real me whilst helping to benefit the world with my passions in the process.
+I dont believe this is confirmation bias (although I suppose everyone thinks that!)
+I am genuinely only interested in the truth, reducing suffering and understanding the design so that I can discover and express the real me whilst helping to benefit the world with my passions in the process.

 Again and again, the more stories I listen to the more the evidence builds that the above theories are true, even if science is still very far from being able to explain the complexities of the human soul and how it functions.
 If you have genuine evidence to the contrary please do let me know.